Mitzura Arghezi: Artistic and editorial fame

-Though he had reconnected with his family, visiting Romania in 1958 and 1959, Eli Lotar was left out of the disputes and publication projects—he died in his self-imposed exile in 1969.
+Shortly after her father's death in 1967, Mitzura was made custodian of his papers, including his unpublished literary works.
+In 1970, she created controversy by refusing to authorize a critical edition, which had been proposed to her by researcher G. Pienescu.
+In a 2004 article, Pienescu further accused "Domnica Theodorescu, the writer's biological successor", of having borrowed his documentary collection under false pretense, of never returning it, and of then fraudulently using it for her own Arghezi editions.
+Lotar was left out of the disputes and publication projects—after unfruitful attempts to obtain his share of the royalties, he died in his self-imposed exile in 1969.
 Instead, Mitzura's activities involved her younger brother: in December 1972, the two of them appeared at Craiova for a festivity marking both the relaunch of Scrisul Românesc publishing house and the publication of their father's last poems.
 The following year, they issued with Editura Eminescu their own anthology of his poetic manuscripts, as Călătorie în vis ("Dream-journey").
 It was poorly reviewed by M. Camil in Milcovul newspaper, primarily because "none of the book's poems is an Arghezian masterpiece."

 In 1974, Baruțu opted to settle in Switzerland, and took with him all of his father's explicitly anticommunist manuscripts, that he intended to publish abroad.
 On his departure, he left his sister the remaining rights of usage for all other parts of the estate.
 By 1975, Mărțișor had become a museum, and Mitzura had been appointed its curator—calling this "my most important achievement".
-Serving continuously to her death in 2015, she organized it as a venue used by the Museum of Romanian Literature.
+Serving continuously to her death in 2015, she organized it as a venue used by the Museum of Romanian Literature (MLR).

-Arghezi's contribution in the literary field went in parallel with her film and theater career.
-In 1966, she appeared as a provincial wife in the interwar-themed satire Calea Victoriei, and, as critic D. I. Suchianu argued, proved "excellent" for the part; she also reunited with Saizescu, with a role in his new project, La porțile pamîntului.
-Still employed by the National Theater, that same year she was noted for her performance as a nomadic Romani in Andrei Corteanu's Copiii pămîntului.
-In 1967, she appeared in Moni Ghelerter's production of Siringa—written by her father during his Antonescu-era internment, it had its inspiration in the author's real-life illnesses and his disdain for the medical profession.
 The year 1970 brought a celebrated performance as a servant girl in Horia Lovinescu's Al patrulea anotimp, as produced by the National Theater.
 The following year, she debuted in amateur rallying: in June, she and Adrian Mureșan, driving a Dacia 1300, took bronze in an actors' competition held at Dinamo Stadium.
 In 1973, she appeared in Sergiu Nicolaescu's Ultimul cartuș, followed in 1978 by Eu, tu, și...
 Ovidiu, and in 1980 by Drumul oaselor.
 Between these, in March 1974 she was cast in the Romanian Television special Când trăiești mai adevărat ("When You Live out Your Best"), directed by Ion Cojar from a teleplay by Paul Everac.